 - Legos — to remind them that God is the Master Builder.

-- A children’s cookbook — so they can find joy in serving food in remembrance of how Jesus calls us to His table.
+- A children’s cookbook or baking supplies — so they can find joy in serving food in remembrance of how Jesus calls us to His table.

 - A Swiss Army Knife — to remind them that God always offers a solution.

 Many cultures have a coming-of-age celebration, and confirmation (or chrismation) is the final step toward full initiation into the Catholic Church.
 The sacrament of confirmation brings the recipient closer to God and, so importantly, this is a step they choose for themselves.
 Unlike baptism, which is often performed before a baby ever says their first words, confirmation is an informed and purposeful affirmation of one’s faith.
 According to the Catechism of the Catholic Church, we celebrate confirmation as an outward sign of God’s gifts: “God our Father has marked you with his sign; Christ the Lord has confirmed you and has placed his pledge, the Spirit, in your heart” (CCC 1303).
 This is also the final step taken by adults going through RCIA as they join fully in communion with the Catholic Church.

 With that in mind, gifts for confirmation should help celebrate that fullness of faith that your loved one is choosing to affirm.
 This is also an ideal time to give gifts that focus on helping them continue their spiritual journey on their own.
 We’re fans of gifts like:

 Sometimes it can be hard to calm overwhelming thoughts and focus on prayer.
 A prayer journal is a solid option because it gives a physical way to focus in on that prayer-based conversation with God.
 Prayer journals are also awesome because they provide a record that can be used to look over past prayer and see how those requests may have manifested in life — or simply track to see how one’s prayerful relationship with God has grown over time.